 Due to the COVID-19 pandemic, the GCWC will only be conducting online sessions for the Fall 2020 semester.
 All students are encouraged to take advantage of this service by requesting an appointment.

-One-on-one Tutoring: Students may request regular writing tutoring on a weekly basis, may be referred by their instructor, or may visit the Writing Center on a per-assignment basis.
+One-on-One Tutoring: Students may request regular writing tutoring on a weekly basis, may be referred by their instructor, or may visit the Writing Center on a per-assignment basis.
 In this setting, the student will work directly with a tutor on writing assignments and building basic writing skills.
-Students working with a one-on-one tutor may receive tutoring services for up to four times per assignment.
+Students working with a one-on-one tutor may receive tutoring services up to four times per assignment.
+Students are also welcome to request a small group tutoring appointment if they are working on a project.
+This type of session will consist of no more than 4 students and will need to be specified during the request.
 While appointments are preferred, students may also be seen as walk-ins.
 However, students should be aware that they are not guaranteed to be seen when they do not have an appointment, that they may have to wait until a coach is available, and that walk-ins are seen on a first come, first served basis.

 Oral Communications Lab at the Writing Center (OCL)

-Oral Communications Faculty Course Support: Faculty in any discipline may request customized Written and/or Oral Communication support for their courses.
+Faculty Course Support at the Writing Center: Faculty in any discipline may request customized written and/or oral communication support for their courses.
 We work directly with faculty to plan and deliver support that is tailored to the specific needs of the course and assignment.
 Support may include providing training in class or in workshops outside of class, developing evaluation/assessment tools (rubrics), and providing feedback to students.